FileMaker WebDirect 18 Guide

 Maximum number of connections

-Each FileMaker Server and FileMaker Cloud for AWS deployment has a maximum number of connections.
+Each FileMaker Server and FileMaker Cloud product deployment has a maximum number of connections.
 When the maximum number of connections is reached, additional web users see an error message in the web browser when they try to open the solution.

-If you think FileMaker Server or FileMaker Cloud for AWS has reached the maximum number of connections erroneously, it’s possible that a web user has not signed out of the solution properly.
+If you think FileMaker Server or the FileMaker Cloud product has reached the maximum number of connections erroneously, it’s possible that a web user has not signed out of the solution properly.
 You can wait for the sessions to time out, or close the file to disconnect all users from the solution, or disconnect specific users using Admin Console.
-See FileMaker Server Help and FileMaker Cloud for AWS documentation.
+See FileMaker Server Help and FileMaker Cloud product documentation in the Product Documentation Center.

 - Web users should avoid opening the same solution from multiple browser windows or in multiple tabs of the same browser window.
-Each browser window or tab uses its own connection to FileMaker Server or FileMaker Cloud for AWS, which may cause it to reach the connections limit quickly.
+Each browser window or tab uses its own connection to FileMaker Server or the FileMaker Cloud product, which may cause it to reach the connections limit quickly.
 See Working with virtual windows.

 Mobile browsers do not support the option to always show vertical scroll bars in portals.